bruin-data/bruin/docs/assets/definition-schema.md

 - `create+replace`: overwrite the existing table with the new version.
 - `delete+insert`: incrementally update the table by only refreshing a certain partition.
 - `append`: only append the new data to the table, never overwrite.
+- `merge`: merge the existing records with the new records, requires a primary key to be set.

 ### `materialization > partition_by`
 Define the column that will be used for the partitioning of the resulting table.
 This is used to instruct the data warehouse to set the column for the partition key.